bluwy/whyframe/docs/src/pages/docs/integrations/sveltekit.md

 ## Setup

-`whyframe` works at the bundler level, so the packages are Vite plugins.
+`whyframe` works on the bundler level, so the packages are simply Vite plugins.
 You can initialize these plugins in your `vite.config.js`:

 ```js
 import { defineConfig } from 'vite'